Abby-ZS/NUDT_MobileTraffic/README.md

        The columns in the file include user_id, filename, srcIP, srcPort, dstIP, dstPort, timestamp (the timestampe of the first packet in the Biflow), number of occurrences per byte (0-255), app_label (in Chinese), app_label (in English).

+NOTE: We had performed the necessary anonymization on the dataset.
+The main processing includes partial traffic removal (only TCP and DNS traffic is retained), non-TLS flow payload truncation (the first 1500 payload bytes of non-TLS biflows are retained), IP anonymization (IP remapping) and user personal information removal.